SenseNet/sncom-resources/_docs/odata-rest-api.md

 #### $expand and $select

 It is possible to specify the list of fields the response should contain (see $select option for more info).
-This works with expanded properties as well: you may specify wich fields of the expanded content should be added to the response by providing a 'field name chain', separated by slashes (e.g. _$select=CreatedBy/DisplayName_).
+This works with expanded properties as well: you may specify which fields of the expanded content should be added to the response by providing a 'field name chain', separated by slashes (e.g. _$select=CreatedBy/DisplayName_).

 If you do not provide a $select option in the request, all the field values will be returned of the requested and the expanded content as well.
 You do not have to select the property that you want to expand.